flux-iac/aws-iam-policies/README.md

   secret_key: <redacted>
 ```

-Here's a copy-n-paste to bootstrap snippet for a Flux-ready system.
+Here's a copy-n-paste snippet to bootstrap the Terraform object for a Flux-ready system.

 ```yaml
 cat <<EOF | kubectl apply -f -